-Our strategy includes maximizing the potential of our existing products and selectively expanding our portfolio of differentiated products.
-We market four products approved for sale in the United States.
+Cumberland's growth strategy involves maximizing the potential of our existing brands while continuing to build a portfolio of differentiated products.
+We currently market five products approved for sale in the United States.
 Through our international partners, we are working to bring our products to patients in countries outside the U.S. We also look for opportunities to expand our products into additional patient populations through clinical trials, new indications, and select investigator-initiated studies.
 We actively pursue opportunities to acquire additional marketed products as well as late-stage development product candidates in our target medical specialties.
 Further, we are supplementing these activities with the pipeline drug development activities at Cumberland Emerging Technologies ("CET"), our majority-owned subsidiary.
-CET partners with universities and other research organizations to develop promising, early-stage product candidates, which Cumberland has the opportunity to commercialize.
+CET partners with universities and other research organizations to identify and develop promising, early-stage product candidates, which Cumberland has the opportunity to further develop and commercialize.